byu-crop-biomechanics-lab/FIELDAQ-Software-and-Electronics/Granusoft/README.md

 - Download LaTeX https://www.latex-project.org/get/
 - Add LaTeX's binaries and scripts to your PATH
 - Run the make file in the LaTeX folder to generate a PDF

+## TODO LIST
+- When you press save when changing the folder name it crashes.
+Look at the get and set function and the config.json file
+- Figure out why the config.json is being reset every time the application runs